 Mast cell tumors (MCTs) are common in dogs, accounting for approximately 20 percent of all skin tumors in dogs.1 They can be very invasive and often regrow after surgical removal; they may also spread (metastasize).
 MCTs can arise from any skin site on the body and can have a variety of appearances.
+Any lump or bump on your dog should be looked at by a veterinarian.
 Some MCTs release histamine, which can cause swelling and bruising around the tumor.
 MCTs can be treated successfully if diagnosed early.

 Does My Dog Have a Mast Cell Tumor?

 MCTs are usually a skin cancer in dogs, but they can spread to lymph nodes, internal organs and bone marrow.
 MCTs can occur in any dog regardless of breed or sex.
 However, some breeds including Boxers, Boston Terriers, Golden